Details of the English Test of FTCE

-The multiple-choice section must be completed in 90 minutes and the essay must be completed in 60 minutes, within the total test time-limit of 2 and 1/2 hours.
-For sample essay prompts and multiple-choice questions in each category, please refer to the FTCE English Test Information Guide, the link for which has been mentioned earlier in this article.
+The multiple-choice section must be completed in 90 minutes and the essay must be completed in 60 minutes.
+For sample essay prompts and multiple-choice questions in each category, please refer to the Test Information Guide, the link for which has been mentioned earlier in this article.

 - Scoring Methodology

-The official score report for the FTCE English test is made available on every candidate's FTCE e-account within approximately a month's time from the testing date.
-This report lists the pass status and a comprehensive scaled score that incorporates the essay score.
+The official score report is made available on every candidate's FTCE e-account within approximately a month's time from the testing date.
+This report lists the result status and a comprehensive scaled score that incorporates the essay result.
 The multiple-choice questions are scanned and the total count of correct answers is attributed as a raw score.
-On the other hand, the essay is scored by 2 human essay-readers who assign it a score in the range of 1-7, 7 representing the best possible score.
-These 2 scores are combined to form a unified essay score, which is subsequently added to the scaled score of the multiple-choice questions; thus, arriving at a total scaled score for this test.
+On the other hand, the essay is scored by 2 human essay-readers who assign a score ranging from 1-7, 7 representing the best possible score.
+These two scores are combined to form a unified essay score, which is subsequently added to the scaled score of the multiple-choice questions; thus, arriving at a total scaled score for this test.
 While combining these scores, the essay score is given a 30% weightage.
 The minimum total scaled-score that is required to pass this test is 200.

 - Test Preparation

-There are several types of prep materials available for the FTCE English test, as listed below:
+There are several types of prep materials available for the test and these are:

-- Study Guides such as the Official FTCE English Test Information Guide described previously in this article.
+- Study Guides such as the Official Test Information Guide described previously in this article.

 - Books available on online book stores such as BarnesAndNoble.com, Amazon.com etc. One such study book is called FTCE English 6-12 (FTCE Teacher Certification Test Prep), which is available for purchase at www.amazon.com/FTCE-English-6-12-Teacher-Certification/dp/0738601861.